Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 While Stacey’s experience working in the field includes different roles, a common thread among them was that no matter where she was, she was always training people.
 “Whatever job I worked at, whether it was in parts or at a dealership, I always had to train somebody.”
 Stacey’s natural ability to teach others is exactly what led to her becoming a beloved instructor at NASCAR Technical Institute, where she has been investing in her students for over 10 years now.

 When asked to describe her favorite part of being an instructor, Stacey says, “When the light finally comes on, it’s amazing.”
 After spending hours in the classroom, it’s incredible to see students grasp the concepts they’ve been learning.
-Stacey says it’s also rewarding when her students come back and thank her for teaching them how to think.
+Stacey says it’s also rewarding when her former automotive trade school students come back and thank her for teaching them how to think.
 Seeing her students succeed in their careers and applying what they learned in her class makes it all worth it.

 So what’s it like being a female in a male-dominated industry?
 According to Stacey, it comes with its own set of challenges.